- How is malignant mesothelioma treated?

 Surgery for peritoneal mesothelioma

 Surgical treatment of peritoneal mesothelioma is often done either to help relieve symptoms or to remove the tumor from the wall of the abdomen and digestive organs.
-As with pleural mesothelioma, these tumors often have spread too far to be removed completely.
+As is the case with pleural mesothelioma, these tumors often have spread too far to be removed completely.

 Debulking: The goal of this surgery is to remove as much of the mesothelioma as possible.
 Sometimes this means removing pieces of the intestine.

-Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the contents of the abdomen.
-Cancers involving the peritoneum often spread to this tissue, so it may be removed as part of surgery for peritoneal mesothelioma.
+Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the contents inside the abdomen.
+Cancers in the peritoneum often spread to this tissue, so it may be removed as part of surgery for peritoneal mesothelioma.

 Surgery for pericardial mesothelioma

-Surgery can be done to remove a mesothelioma from the pericardium (the sac around the heart).
+Surgery can remove a mesothelioma from the pericardium (the sac around the heart).

 Surgery for mesothelioma of the tunica vaginalis testis